DeepakKumar-1/patentverse-ai/README.md

 ```

 - **Search Agent** — takes the invention description, generates search queries, calls the `search_patents` tool to pull candidate prior-art patents.
-- **Analysis Agent** — reads the candidate patents and scores each for overlap/novelty risk against the user's invention, in plain business language.
+- **Analysis Agent** — compares the retrieved patents with the user's invention and estimates the novelty risk.
-- **Report Agent** — compiles everything into a structured business-ready report: risk level, closest prior art, recommended next steps.
+- **Report Agent** — generates a structured summary containing the retrieved patents, novelty assessment, and recommendations.

 Every candidate patent returned always includes its **publication date**, and searches can optionally be restricted to a **date range** (e.g. "only patents from 2015 to 2024") via the CLI `--from`/`--to` flags, the web UI's date fields, or the `date_from`/`date_to` MCP tool parameters.